-NOTE: The opinions in this article are the author’s and do not necessarily represent the views of Shortlister
+NOTE: The opinions in this article are the author’s and do not necessarily represent the views of Shortlister!

-For the nearly 20 years of working in the HR technology space, I have witnessed a healthy and continuous growth in innovation.
-Employers are automating more of their HR and benefits process faster and more affordably than ever before.
+For nearly 20 years of working in the HR technology space, I have witnessed a healthy and continuous growth in innovation.
+Employers are automating more of their HR and benefits processes faster and more affordably than ever before.

 Seems simple, but hard to achieve at a time when distractions are everywhere.
-A 2016 Gallup poll found that only 32% of employees are engaged at work suggesting that the other 68% are not paying attention to HR policies, benefit offerings, employee systems or other parts of workforce delivery.
+A 2016 Gallup poll found that only 32% of employees are engaged at work suggesting that the other 68% are not paying attention to HR policies, benefit offerings, employee systems, or other parts of workforce delivery.

 Connecting with benefits tools, understanding and general job appreciation are all interrelated.
 Success on all these fronts has huge payoffs and is the holy grail of HR engagement.

 There is a straight line between benefits and job satisfaction.
 The appreciation for benefits is a driver of plan participation and perceived value.
 If the benefits are not understood the perceived value is not as high as it should be.

 Like any other business objective, you must market to your audience which in this case is your employees.
-Applying basic principles of marketing such as segmenting your target group, using several channels to deliver your message, measuring utilization and collecting feedback are all part of a successful engagement strategy.
+Applying basic principles of marketing such as segmenting your target group, using several channels to deliver your message, measuring utilization, and collecting feedback are all part of a successful engagement strategy.

-Furthermore, it may be beneficial to separate the engagement process from these systems during times of orientation such as for new hires, open enrollment or other employer initiatives.
+Furthermore, it may be beneficial to separate the engagement process from these systems during times of orientation such as for new hires, open enrollment, or other employer initiatives.
 For this reason, supplemental employee engagement solutions fill this gap and enhance overall communication.

 The complete solutions can combine decision support with the ability to segment your audience, send email/text promotion, measure and collect feedback.
 Most Engagement solutions link to and from HR and benefits systems.
 Set up can vary depending on complexity but in some cases can be accomplished with a simple Microsoft Excel Spreadsheet.